King County's budget shortfall

 The structural gap explained

 The structural gap is very simply that general fund revenues grow at a slower rate than expenditures.
-In years without a recession, general fund revenues grow at about 1 to 2% annually, while expenditures grow at 4 to 5%.
+In years without a recession, general fund revenues grow at about 2% annually, while expenditures grow at about 4%.
 In years with a recession, the structural gap is magnified by a decrease in revenue.

 The insidious result of the structural gap is that the County becomes unable to provide the same level of services as in the previous year, requiring continuous cuts in the level of essential services to residents.